 This document describes how to process Breakpad minidumps on Linux.

 The tools from Breakpad needed to process crash dumps manually are minidump_stackwalk and dump_syms.
-To build these tools from source, check out the source from http://code.google.com/p/google-breakpad/ and follow the included instructions.
+It is possible to build these tools from source from within a Chromium checkout on Mac and Linux by running, for example, ninja -C out/Release minidump_stackwalk dump_syms.
+To build these tools from source in a Breakpad checkout, check out the source from http://code.google.com/p/google-breakpad/ and follow the included instructions.
 Googlers can use the prebuilt binaries in ~thestig/bin/chrome.
-Currently, the Breakpad tools' architecture needs to match that of the crash dumps.
-I.e. 64-bit minidump_stackwalk can only process 64-bit crashes.

 Crash dumps (.dmp files) usually come from a crash server i.e. http://crash/ or from the crash reports directory: /path/to/profile/Crash Reports.
 I.e. ~/.config/google-chrome/Crash Reports/ on Linux.